Paul Baker

 From 1961 to 2017 the Boston College Eagles played their home baseball games at Commander John Shea Field, which was located in the shadows of Alumni Stadium.
 It was a totally nondescript home field, notable only for the presence of a large parking garage along the first base side of the field.
 Fans would line up along the ramps of the garage to take in the action below and tailgate throughout the game on the top level of the garage.
 When Boston College joined the Atlantic Coast Conference in 2006, Shea Field was deemed inadequate for hosting conference games and competing for recruits, making clear the need for a new home field.
 In 2016 Boston College set aside $200 million for various projects to benefit the athletic department, including a new baseball field to be located on the school’s Brighton campus.

-Food & Beverage 3
+Food & Beverage 4

 Atmosphere 3

-Neighborhood 4
+Neighborhood 3

 Boston College is located in Chestnut Hill, a village in the suburb of Newton, Massachusetts.
 Downtown Boston is located about six miles to the east.
 Newton is a very well-to-do town which frequently ranks near the top of many “best place to live in America” lists.

-Brighton Field is not located on the main Boston College campus, but in the nearby Brighton campus, on the site of St. John’s Seminary, about a half mile from the main campus.
+The Harrington Athletics Village is not located on the main Boston College campus, but in the nearby Brighton campus, on the site of St. John’s Seminary, about a half mile from the main campus.

-For visiting fans looking for a bite to eat before or after an Eagles baseball game, Cleveland Circle is located about a 15 minute walk from the BC campus.
+For visiting fans looking for a bite to eat before or after an Eagles baseball game, Cleveland Circle is located about a 15-minute walk from the BC campus.
 Here you will find, among other places, Eagle’s Deli, which is known for its massive hamburger challenges.
 This no-frills diner is a favorite of Boston College students and is known for its appearances on Man vs. Food and other television shows.

-Fans 3
+Fans 4

 For the most part, college baseball isn’t a very big deal in New England.
 The weather during this time of year tends to keep crowds small.
-Boston College is no exception to this rule, although they do attract bigger crowds than most local squads.
+Boston College is no exception to this rule, although they do attract bigger crowds than do most local squads.

 Access 3

 The Boston College campus is located in the Chestnut Hill section of the suburb of Newton, Massachusetts, about six miles west of downtown Boston.
 Despite its location in the suburbs, Boston College shares many of the same access issues familiar to Boston residents.
 Anyone who has tried to navigate the crowded, crooked streets of greater Boston by car can tell you how difficult driving in and around the area can be.
-If you are visiting from out of town, your best bet is to find a copilot who knows their way around town.
+If you are visiting from out of town, your best bet may be to find a copilot who knows their way around town.

-If heading to an Eagles baseball game, driving may actually be the easiest way to get to Brighton Fields.
-The best route to arrive at Boston College avoids Boston entirely.
-Take exit 24 (Commonwealth Ave.-Route 30) off of Interstate 95 (also known as Route 128).
-Follow Commonwealth Avenue for about 5 miles, and you will find the Boston College campus on your right.
-After a U-turn, take a right onto the Brighton campus.
+Most native Bostonians will tell you that your best method to get to Boston College is to take public transportation, known in these parts as the “T”.
+The green line’s B train terminus is located on Commonwealth Ave., right across the street from the Chestnut Hill campus.
+If heading to an Eagles baseball game, driving may actually be the easiest way to get to Pellagrini Diamond.
+The best route to arrive at Boston College avoids the city entirely.
+The Brighton campus is located across the street from the main campus, about a half mile away.
 Complete driving directions can be found here.
 The area around Boston College is quite scenic, with a suburban feel, but traffic can be very heavy at times.
 Give yourself plenty of time to arrive on campus.

 Return on Investment 4

-Extras 3
+Extras 2

 The Eagles played in the longest game in NCAA history, a 25-inning tilt against the Texas Longhorns in the 2009 NCAA Tournament.
 The Eagles dropped this contest 3-2 in seven hours, three minutes.
+Speaking of long games, Pellagrini Diamond opened on March 20, 2018 with a 7-4 loss against Northeastern that lasted 18 innings.

 There are a couple of numbers honored on the right field fence.
 Longtime Eagles coach Eddie Pellagrini’s number 13 is retired, as is the number 3 worn by Pete Frates.
 Frates, who was an outfielder for Boston College from 2004-2007, gained international exposure when his social media fundraiser, the Ice Bucket Challenge, raised over $200 million for ALS research in the summer of 2014.
-Boston College plays an annual game at Fenway Park in Frates’ honor to help raise awareness for ALS research every spring.
+Boston College plays a game at Fenway Park in Frates’ honor to help raise awareness for ALS research every spring.

 Final Thoughts